senlin/so-remove-wpml-menu-sync/readme.txt

 == Installation ==

-Go to **Plugins > Add New** in your WordPress Dashboard, do a search for "so remove wpml menu sync" and install it.
+Go to **Plugins > Add New** in your WordPress Dashboard, do a search for "remove wpml menu sync" and install it.

  &hellip; OR &hellip;